Skip to main content

 Cross-references

-• A non-multi-tenancy class object, or
+• A non-multi-tenancy collection object, or

 # Add the cross-reference property to the multi-tenancy class